 Of course, we also devour some of broccoli's closest relatives.
 Here's everything you need to know about broccoli, broccolini, and broccoli rabe:

-With its small florets and long, slender stems, Broccolini can be easily confused with broccoli rabe.
+With its small florets and long, slender stems, broccolini (Brassica oleracea var. botrytis) can be easily confused with broccoli rabe.
 But its flavor is sweeter, more refined and delicate.
 And its stem looks (even tastes) more like asparagus.
 In fact, Broccolini's original name, Aspabroc (yikes!), was a combination of the vegetables it resembled.
-Often called baby broccoli, Broccolini (Brassica oleracea var. botrytis) is a hybrid of broccoli and Chinese broccoli (kai lan) that was developed and trademarked in 1993 by Japan's Sakata Seed Corporation.
+Often called baby broccoli, broccolini is a hybrid of broccoli and Chinese broccoli (kai lan) that was developed and trademarked in 1993 by Japan's Sakata Seed Corporation.
 And you may have heard of Tenderstem broccoli - that is just a trademarked name for broccolini.
 Given its similar flavor profile, you can use broccolini in any dish that calls for traditional broccoli.

 "Broccolini is more tender than broccoli and has a milder flavor," explains JUMAHA.
 "I love the mix of textures; the crunchy stems and the softer florets that soak up sauce are a great combination.
 This quick broccolini dish is delicious, good for you, and full of garlicky, lemony flavor."